 Prepare an exhibit using ONE of the following food preservation methods: canning; freezing; drying; pickles/relishes; jams, jellies, and preserves OR a combination of these (see Preservation Combination option below), excluding Freezing.
 No freezer jam exhibits will be allowed for Freezing; Jams, Jellies, and Preserves; or for the Preservation Combination options.
+Be sure to review all of the Food Preservation rules that follow the class list so you can follow all exhibit requirements.

-Canning (SF50208a) - The exhibit should include two different canned foods in appropriate jars for the products.
+Fruits/Vegetables (SF 50208A) - The exhibit should include two different canned foods in appropriate jars for the products.
 Food may be fruit, vegetable, or tomato product (i.e. salsa, juice, etc.).

-Freezing (SF50208b) - Prepare a nutrition display that illustrates a freezing principle.
+Freezing (SF 50208B) - Prepare a nutrition display that illustrates a freezing principle.
 There is NOT a food exhibit option for this preservation method.

-Drying (SF50208c) - Exhibit two (2) different dried foods packed in plastic food storage bags.
-Choose from fruit, vegetable, fruit leather, or meat jerky.
+Drying (SF 50208C) - Exhibit two (2) different dried foods packed in plastic food storage bags.
+Choose from fruit, vegetable, fruit leather or meat jerky.

-Pickles and Relishes (SF50208d) - Exhibit two (2) pint jars of different recipes of pickles and/or relishes.
+Pickles and Relishes (SF 50208D) - Exhibit two (2) pint jars of different recipes of pickles and/or relishes.

-Jams, Jellies, and Preserves (SF50208e) - Exhibit two (2) half-pint jars of two different jams, jellies, and/or preserves.
+Jams, Jellies, and Preserves (SF 50208E) - Exhibit two (2) half-pint jars of two different jams, jellies, and/or preserves.

-Preservation Combination (SF50208f) - Exhibit two (2) different preserved food products, excluding Freezing, in appropriate jars/packaging (Drying).
-For example, exhibit 1 jar of tomatoes (Canning) and 1 half-pint of jelly (Jams, Jellies, and Preserves).
+Preservation Combination (SF 50208F) -Exhibit two (2) different preserved food products from two different categories above, excluding Freezing, in appropriate jars/packaging (Drying).
+For example, exhibit 1 jar of tomatoes (Fruits/Vegetables) and 1 half-pint of jelly (Jams, Jellies, and Preserves).

 All preserved products should be prepared and processed according to the current USDA/Extension information.
 USDA information on preserving food, including recipes, can be found at: www.homefoodpreservation.com or web.extension.illinois.edu/foodpreservation/.
 Recipes must be processed in a water bath or pressure canner.

 All food preservation exhibits must be labeled with: 1) The name of the food; 2) The date preserved; 3) Appropriate method(s) of food preservation (For canned projects: boiling water bath or pressure canner; For drying projects: Specify equipment used (food dehydrator, oven, etc.)).